emmaudeji/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

-<p>This repository contains programs witten for System Engineering and DevOps at alx-Holberton School.
+<p>This repository contains programs written for System Engineering and DevOps at alx-Holberton School.
 It's part of my learning process at the school towards Software Engineering and DevOps.</p>
 <p>Here I worked with Bash and practiced Bash scripting to automate task.

 #### Author